Last Updated on: October 23, 2020

 First, have you considered getting two kittens?
 They make great playmates, and many adoption centers and breeders recommend bringing home a pair of kittens.
 Besides playing with each other, they’ll also keep each other company when you’re not home.

-Gear for Your New Kitten
+10 Items Your New Kitten Will Need

 If you haven’t had cats before, there are a few things you’ll need to buy to make your home perfect for your new kitten.
 You might have a few of these at hand if you’ve already got cats, but you might also choose to buy new ones for your kitten!
 Here’s what we recommend to get before your kitten arrives: